Rosuav/shed/CarePackage.md

 harsh weather of Australia made cake go stale very quickly.
 It's covered in a sealing layer of chocolate icing, and then doused in coconut so you can pick it up.

-* Hakuna matata?
-Australian food is often called "grub", and it's not unknown to eat actual **witchetty grubs** (look 'em up on Wikipedia: slimy yet satisfying);
-but I'd much rather eat this version of them.

 Honourable Mentions